ugr-sail/sinergym/INSTALL.md

 # Installation

 *Sinergym* relies on several dependencies, the specifics of which vary by version.
-The table below provides a summary of the versions supported by *Sinergym* across its various releases:
+The table below provides a summary of the versions supported by *Sinergym* across its releases:

 | **Sinergym version** | **Ubuntu version** | **Python version** | **EnergyPlus version** | **Building model file**   |
 |----------------------|--------------------|--------------------|------------------------|---------------------------|